Whether you’re 80 or 8 years old, music is a universal language that people of any age can relate to and enjoy.

 - Positive changes in mood or emotional states

-- A sense of control over life
+- A sense of control over life, and daily activities, like making meals, bathing, or hygiene

 - Non-pharmacological management of pain and discomfort